KulikDM/pythresh/README.rst

 to threshold outlier scores.
 For thresholding to be applied correctly, the outlier detection scores must follow this rule: the higher the score, the higher the probability that it is an outlier in the dataset.
-COMB threshold functions return a binary array where inliers and outliers are represented by a 0 and 1 respectively.
+All threshold functions return a binary array where inliers and outliers are represented by a 0 and 1 respectively.

 PyThresh includes more than 30 thresholding algorithms.
 These algorithms